Punnathurkotta: Description

-Punnathurkotta was once the palace of a local ruler, but the palace grounds are now used to house the elephants belonging to the Guruvayoor temple, and has been renamed Anakkotta (meaning "Elephant Fort").
-There were 86 elephants housed there, but currently there are about 59 elephants.
+Punnathurkotta was once the palace of a local ruler, now survived by his son R Unnikrishnan, grandsons Madhusudana R Menon & Madhavan R Menon, but the palace grounds are now used to house the elephants belonging to the Guruvayoor temple, and has been renamed Anakkotta (meaning "Elephant Fort").
+There were 86 elephants housed there, but currently there are about 37 elephants.
 The elephants are ritual offerings made by the devotees of Lord Guruvayurappa.

 Described as a 'Palace for Elephants,' this facility is also used to train the elephants to serve Lord Krishna as well as to participate in many festivals that occur throughout the year.
 The oldest elephant is around 82 years of age and is called 'Ramachandran'.
 The rituals of Gajapooja (Worshipping Elephants) and Anayoottu (Feeding Elephants) are observed here, as an offering to Lord Ganesha.
 The legendary elephant "Guruvayur Keshavan" was housed here.

 The compound also has a naalu kettu, a traditional rectangular home with a central courtyard, which belonged to the Punnathur Raja.
 It presently houses a training school for Papans (Mahout).